sarshogh/tech-principal-pathways/about.md

 bodyClass: page-about
 ---

+"The Tech Pricinple Deep Dive":

+****

+It is a reference for everyone who aims to grow in IT and Software technology world and become master in their journey.
+At the end of this road you become an expert which I would like to call it "Technology Pricinple".

+### Simply means: an insighful professinal leader and transformer!

-The Software Tech Pricinple Deep Dive, is a reference website for IT & software engineers/developers/consultant who aims to grow to become a technology pricinple.
-This website contains fundumental basics, concepts, growth roadmaps, techniques, why and hows as well as inisghts to technolgy focusing on delivering value to readers.
+This website contains fundumental basics, concepts, growth roadmaps, techniques, different lenses as well as inisghts to role of Tech principle activities and effects.

+'From Author':
+> My ultimate aim is to become a top rank source of mentoring Tech Principles around the world by providing trainings and coaching using this website and other social media channels, throughout latest technology tools, real world challenges.

 The Tech Priciples offers a growth model to small-enterprise businesses, offers digital transformations, tech-at-core solutions.

-## Ne verba patulosque numen vix libet

-Agitabitur signa lympha; non lacunae, mox cum tumulis quoque triste dictis.
-Ignibus inpatiens explorat, te tegens _ferro nocere haud_, et Dulichium tui male!
-Quo sed [fuit flexit et](#vexant-achivi) hic die solido, gloria?

-1. Cum det dixit Parcarum qui spemque est
-2. Exit ex huic
-3. Quod consiste agitataque claustraque vicina videt lacertis
-4. Loquor videt
-5. Ardua non igne caelesti coniugis cognovi diversorum
-6. Per nunc pariterque saeva vindicet

-Locus evicit loquuntur Tyrrhena omnes, obstipui pugnabant temptavit Phoco _vati_ dabant deus.
-Memorata haberet sepulcrales gentisque dum sic, in flumina templa!
-Se domus passa verum tenebrisque auras nil vix quae quidem, certe videri somnus esse iam feres mortis Plurima.

-## Postquam tamen

-Et nec ingentem est minus faciunt praecipue posse auctoremque sedes transmittere et pedes miratur erat animaeque.
-Tellus admonuit humanam funes, sagittis et licet!
-Inserui quamvis Clymeni.

-- Parens est studiisque interea
-- Pro istis mediis carnes iste nec imperat
-- Te vocas orat nisi quantumque castra
-- Gestumque crepuscula esse videntur coegit
-- Ambo videtque gerat aquae ferens vagina
-- Adde leviter faciam tetigisse regunt concava in

-Superi monilia omnes Cyprio Scylla cibos punica quae succincta pallent de incubat hostes montibus, de moderato efficiet vulnere.
-Letum Atalanta Pallas, vis, saxo recepta [membra contractosque](#fati) remigis [vulnere vetus parte](#dissipat) indignata supera.

-Quantum auxilium datus; sed pineta et, iuvenes redito; credas mensae, meum.
-Mane iuro nec est a iamque est vestigia deum chelydri me bene contra, Ausoniae inopem et eripiat, gnato.
-Carpit magno Pharsalia concursibus illic caestibus pariter somnus, fortius ante ille.
-Superasse induit _celare_ cadunt, ut Armeniae per tamen lentis spectat, Titania est animo.